Beta — COLAClear is currently in beta. All reviews are free during the beta period. Results should be independently verified before submitting to TTB.

 Importers

 Importers manage labels from multiple countries that must comply with U.S. federal and state rules.
-Volume varies widely — but even among importers, the majority file 10 or fewer labels per year.3
+Volume varies widely — but even among importers, the majority file 10 or fewer labels per year.3 COLAClear cross-validates protected geographic designations — "Tequila," "Scotch," "Cognac," "Mezcal," and similar — against the label's stated country of origin, catching mismatches before TTB does.

 Sources